 What those workers made real in Memphis – and what we have to make real today – is the idea that in this country, we value the labor of every American.
 That we’re willing to respect that labor and reward it with a few basic guarantees – wages that can raise a family, health care if we get sick, a retirement that’s dignified, working conditions that are safe.

-Today, forty-six years after the strike, its imagery has been embraced by our president.
+Today, forty-seven years after the strike, its imagery has been embraced by our president.
 Though demonized by the municipal government in Memphis, and investigated by the police and FBI, the power of the movement in the streets has influenced those seeking power in the halls of Washington.

 Despite AFSCME’s efforts and this rhetoric, much work remains to ensure “wages that can raise a family, health care if we get sick, a retirement that’s dignified, working conditions that are safe.”
 Today, people of color continue to make up a disproportionate amount of the labor force handling Americans’ waste.
 Though most communities do not have equipment as dangerous as the truck that killed, the work remains fettered with hazards.
 Too often we keep the people who do this important work out of sight and out of mind.
 It is altogether too common that the waste facilities we use taxpayer money to build and manage, whether they are garbage incinerators, sanitary landfills, hazardous waste dumps, or recycling sorting facilities, are placed in communities of color where not only the workers who handle the hazards of disposal are affected, but the sounds, smells, and toxins that may be released affect neighboring residents.
 Though the strike in Memphis addressed several concerns, many of the injustices that led to the strike are common aspects of the American landscape, years after all of the strikers have retired, and many — including T.O.
 Jones, who died too young in 1981 — have passed away.